saicharansigiri/Tic-Tac-Toe/README.md

 - How to use Basic Sprites
 - Buttons in unity
 - How to Create Game Object
-- How to Write c# Scripts
+- How to Write C# Scripts
 - Game Logic
 - How to set images/Text some basic UI